 The Lullaby Project

-Building on three years of experience in co-delivering the Carnegie Hall’s Lullaby Project with the Chicago Symphony Orchestra (CSO), in the summer of 2017 the Irene Taylor Trust worked in collaboration with the Royal Philharmonic Orchestra (RPO) to bring the project to the UK.
-Over the course of two months, our project leaders worked with young refugee and migrant mothers in the WINGS group at Praxis Community Projects and fathers in prison at HMP Wandsworth.
+Building on three years of experience in co-delivering Carnegie Hall’s Weill Music Institute’s Lullaby Project with the Chicago Symphony Orchestra (CSO), in the summer of 2017 the Irene Taylor Trust worked in collaboration with the Royal Philharmonic Orchestra Resound (RPO) to bring the project to the UK.
+Over the course of two months, our project leaders worked with young refugee and migrant mothers in the WINGS group at Praxis Community Projects and fathers in a London prison.

 The Lullaby Project invites participants to work with professional musicians to write a personal lullaby for their children.
 The aim of the project is the strengthen the bond between parent and child through a creative arts activity.
 The project can also be a way for parents to explore and express their emotions in a safe, non-judgmental environment.